-I decided to start this blog because I know how confusing and conflicting the world of nutrition can seem, but a lot of this is because of all of the nonsense, bad science, nutrition myths and fad diets which seem to be everywhere.
-I am passionate about making the science and evidence behind nutrition more accessible and easy to digest (did I mention I also have a passion for puns!).
+I decided to start this blog because I know how confusing and conflicting the world of nutrition can seem; so I created this as a platform for challenging nutribollox and promoting evidence-based nutrition.
+I am also passionate about making the science and evidence related to nutrition more accessible and easier to digest (did I mention I also have a passion for puns!).

 I think it’s really important to have a healthy relationship with food; enjoying balance, variety and moderation and not demonising any particular food groups.
-In this blog I aim to provide understandable messages about nutrition that are backed up by research, and also to celebrate all things food and nutrition related by sharing tips, advice and recipes for a healthy lifestyle.
-I hope you enjoy it! 😀
+So this blog is also about celebrating food and sharing tips, advice and recipes to support a healthy lifestyle.
+I hope you enjoy it! 😊

-I am currently working as a Paediatric Dietitian which I love, as my job involves working with infants, children, teenagers and their families to address a variety of nutrition issues including: food allergies and in tolerances, weight loss or poor growth, fussy eating, diabetes, eating disorders, nutritional deficiencies, bowel issues, tube feeding and weight management.
-I work both in the hospital and in out patient clinics.
-I have also worked with adults with various medical conditions such as: stroke, neurological conditions, IBS, diabetes, heart disease, cancer, dementia, and after surgery.
+I loved working in the NHS which has allowed me to gain experience with a variety of nutrition related conditions including: food allergies and intolerances, weight loss or poor growth, fussy eating, diabetes, eating disorders, nutritional deficiencies, bowel issues, tube feeding, surgical, weight management, stroke, neurological conditions, IBS, diabetes, heart disease, cancer and dementia.

-I think one of the reasons I love being a Dietitian is because I get to mix two of my passions: teaching and nutrition!
-Before I started working as a Dietitian I worked as a CELTA (Certificate in English Language Teaching to Adults) trained English teacher in Dublin.
-As part of my current job, as well as teaching patients one to one, I am also involved in group training sessions to educate about nutrition which I really enjoy.
+One of the reasons I love being a Dietitian is because I get to mix two of my passions: teaching and nutrition!
+Before I started working as a Dietitian I worked as a CELTA trained English teacher in Dublin.
+I really enjoy doing presentations and group training sessions to educate about nutrition.

 Me mid-nutrition presentation!

-I support the skeptical movement which involves using reason and critical thinking to question whether claims are valid and based on empirical research; which I feel is closely linked to what Dietitians do when reviewing evidence based research in relation to nutrition.
+I support the skeptical movement which involves using reason and critical thinking to question whether claims are valid and based on empirical research.
+I feel is closely linked to what Dietitians do when reviewing evidence based research in relation to nutrition.

 I hope you enjoy my blog, thanks so much for taking the time to read it.